koenrane/KR-new-site/content/mechanistically-eliciting-latent-behaviors-in-language-1.md

 I introduce a method for eliciting latent behaviors in language models by learning unsupervised perturbations of an early layer of an LLM.
 These perturbations are trained to maximize _changes_ in downstream activations.
 The method discovers diverse and meaningful behaviors with just **one prompt**, including perturbations overriding safety training, eliciting backdoored behaviors and uncovering latent capabilities.

+> [!summary]
-**Summary** In the simplest case, the unsupervised perturbations I learn are given by _unsupervised steering vectors_ - vectors added to the residual stream as a bias term in the MLP outputs of a given layer.
+> In the simplest case, the unsupervised perturbations I learn are given by _unsupervised steering vectors_ - vectors added to the residual stream as a bias term in the MLP outputs of a given layer.
 I also report preliminary results on _unsupervised steering adapters_ - these are LoRA adapters of the MLP output weights of a given layer, trained with the same unsupervised objective.
+>

-I apply the method to several alignment-relevant toy examples, and find that the method consistently learns vectors/adapters which encode **coherent and generalizable high-level behaviors**.
+> I apply the method to several alignment-relevant toy examples, and find that the method consistently learns vectors/adapters which encode **coherent and generalizable high-level behaviors**.
 Compared to other interpretability methods, I believe my approach is particularly well-suited for robustly understanding the **out-of-distribution** behavior of language models in a **sample-efficient** manner.

 Below are some of my key results: